CDE will be closed on Monday, July 4 for the Independence Day holiday.

 DLM Test Administrator Supports

-Dynamic Learning Maps has a webpage designed specifically to provide support for educators who will be delivering the CoAlt: DLM assessment.
-This page can be found at http://dynamiclearningmaps.org/content/erp_ye.
+Dynamic Learning Maps has a webpage designed specifically to provide support for educators administering the CoAlt: DLM assessment.
+This page is found at https://dynamiclearningmaps.org/erp_ye.

 A student's Individual Education Program (IEP) team, following the guidance found in the Alternate Standards and Assessment Participation Guidelines Worksheet, and companion document, will make the decision if the student will participate in the CoAlt or CMAS assessments.
 Only students with a significant cognitive disability who are receiving instruction based on the Extended Evidence Outcomes (EEO) of the Colorado Academic Standards (CAS) should be considered for participation in the CoAlt assessments.